jhlopesalves/datascience_roadmap/docs/index.md

 ### About This Roadmap

 This is my personal study path in data science.
-I’m not selling a course or pretending to be a guru—this is just me learning, week by week, and documenting the process.
+So, this is just me learning, week by week, and documenting the process.
+If this roadmap and its resources are helpful to you, I'll be happy to help.

-The roadmap mixes the things I care about: **maths**, **machine learning practice**, **LLMs**, and the operational side of making projects reproducible.
+The roadmap mixes the things I'm focusing about Data Science: **maths**, **machine learning practice**, **LLMs**, and the operational side of making projects reproducible.
 Everything here is code, versioned, and open for anyone curious to follow along.

 ---